MIT-Emerging-Talent/ET6-CDSP-group-deqo-repo/collaboration/retrospectives/5_final_presentation.md

 Presenting our findings was a rare moment where months of effort crystallized into something tangible.
-The audience didn't just see our work—they felt it.
+The audience didn't just see our work, they felt it.
 Their surprise, engagement, and curiosity reminded us why we did this project in the first place.

 ## The Moment That Stuck